Dossar/DiscordStarterBot/README.md

 ## Going to replit
 This code was meant to be hosted on the cloud on replit, based off the freecodecamp article.

+Uptime Robot can be used to prevent the express server from stopping after an hour.